To identity and beyond—One architect's viewpoint

-Note: The Microsoft 365 admin center has a more user-friendly interface but has subset of capabilities compared to the Azure AD admin experience.
-Both portals use the same Azure AD roles, so changes are occurring in the same place.
+Note: The Microsoft 365 admin center has a more user-friendly interface but has subset of capabilities compared to the Microsoft Entra admin experience.
+Both portals use the same Microsoft Entra roles, so changes are occurring in the same place.
 Tip: if you want an identity-management focused admin UI without all the Azure clutter, use https://aad.portal.azure.com.

 What's in the name?
 Don't make assumptions from the name of the role.
 Language is not a very precise tool.
 The goal should be to define operations that need to be delegated before looking at what roles are needed.
 Adding somebody to the "Security Reader" role doesn't make them see security settings across everything.

 The ability to create custom roles is a common question.
-This capability is limited in Azure AD today (see below) but will grow in capabilities over time.
-I think of these custom roles as applicable to functions in Azure AD and may not span "down" the hierarchy model (discussed above).
+This capability is limited in Microsoft Entra today (see below) but will grow in capabilities over time.
+I think of these custom roles as applicable to functions in Microsoft Entra ID and may not span "down" the hierarchy model (discussed above).
 Whenever I deal with "custom," I tend to go back to my principal of "simple is better."

 Another common question is ability to scope roles to a subset of a directory.
 One example is something like "Helpdesk Administrator for users in EU only."
 Administrative Units (AU) are intended to address this.
-Like above, I think of these scopes as applicable to functions in Azure AD and may not span "down."
+Like above, I think of these scopes as applicable to functions in Microsoft Entra ID and may not span "down."
 Of course, certain roles don't make sense to scope (global admins, service admins, and so on).

-Today, all these roles require direct membership (or dynamic assignment if you use Azure AD PIM).
-This means customers must manage these directly in Azure AD, and these roles cannot be based on a security group membership.
+Today, all these roles require direct membership (or dynamic assignment if you use Microsoft Entra PIM).
+This means customers must manage these directly in Microsoft Entra ID, and these roles cannot be based on a security group membership.
 I'm not a fan of creating scripts to manage these roles as it would need to run with elevated rights.
 I generally recommend API integration with process systems like ServiceNow or using partner governance tools like Saviynt.
 There's engineering work going on to address this over time.

-I mentioned Azure AD PIM a few times.
+I mentioned Microsoft Entra PIM a few times.
 There's a corresponding Microsoft Identity Manager (MIM) Privileged Access Management (PAM) solution for on-premises controls.
-You might also want to look at Privileged Access Workstations (PAWs) and Azure AD Identity Governance.
+You might also want to look at Privileged Access Workstations (PAWs) and Microsoft Entra ID Governance.
 There are various third-party tools as well, which can enable just-in-time, just-enough, and dynamic role elevation.
 This capability is usually part of a larger discussion for securing an environment.

 Sometimes scenarios call for adding an external user to a role (see the multi-tenant section, above).
 This works just fine.
-Azure AD B2B is another large and fun article to walk customers through, perhaps in another article.
+Microsoft Entra B2B is another large and fun article to walk customers through, perhaps in another article.

-Microsoft 365 Defender and Microsoft 365 Purview compliance portals
+Microsoft Defender XDR and Microsoft 365 Purview compliance portals

-Email & Collaboration roles in the Microsoft 365 Defender portal and *Role groups for Microsoft Purview solutions in the Microsoft 365 Purview compliance portal are a collection of "role groups", which are separate and distinct from Azure AD roles.
-This can be confusing because some of these role groups have the same name as Azure AD roles (for example, Security Reader), yet they can have different membership.
-I prefer the use of Azure AD roles.
-Each role group consists of one or more "roles" (see what I mean about reusing the same word?) and have members from Azure AD, which are email enabled objects.
+Email & Collaboration roles in the Microsoft Defender portal and *Role groups for Microsoft Purview solutions in the Microsoft 365 Purview compliance portal are a collection of "role groups", which are separate and distinct from Microsoft Entra roles.
+This can be confusing because some of these role groups have the same name as Microsoft Entra roles (for example, Security Reader), yet they can have different membership.
+I prefer the use of Microsoft Entra roles.
+Each role group consists of one or more "roles" (see what I mean about reusing the same word?) and have members from Microsoft Entra ID, which are email enabled objects.
 Also, you can create a role group with the same name as a role, which may or may not contain that role (avoid this confusion).

 In a sense, these permissions are an evolution of the Exchange role groups model.
 However, Exchange Online has its own role group management interface.
-Some role groups in Exchange Online are locked and managed from Azure AD or the Microsoft 365 Defender and Microsoft 365 Purview compliance portals, but others might have the same or similar names and are managed in Exchange Online (adding to the confusion).
+Some role groups in Exchange Online are locked and managed from Microsoft Entra ID or the Microsoft Defender XDR and Microsoft 365 Purview compliance portals, but others might have the same or similar names and are managed in Exchange Online (adding to the confusion).
 I recommend you avoid using the Exchange Online user interface unless you need scopes for Exchange management.

 You can't create custom roles.
 Roles are defined by services created by Microsoft and will grow as new services are introduced.
-This behavior is similar in concept to roles defined by applications in Azure AD.
+This behavior is similar in concept to roles defined by applications in Microsoft Entra ID.
 When new services are enabled, often new role groups need to be created in order to grant or delegate access to these (for example, insider risk management.

-These role groups also require direct membership and cannot contain Azure AD groups.
-Unfortunately, today these role groups aren't supported by Azure AD PIM.
-Like Azure AD roles, I tend to recommend management of these role groups through APIs or a partner governance product like Saviynt, or others.
+These role groups also require direct membership and cannot contain Microsoft Entra groups.
+Unfortunately, today these role groups aren't supported by Microsoft Entra PIM.
+Like Microsoft Entra roles, I tend to recommend management of these role groups through APIs or a partner governance product like Saviynt, or others.

-Microsoft 365 Defender portal and Microsoft 365 Purview compliance portal roles span Microsoft 365 and you can't scope these role groups to a subset of the environment (like you can with administrative units in Azure AD).
+Microsoft Defender portal and Microsoft 365 Purview compliance portal roles span Microsoft 365 and you can't scope these role groups to a subset of the environment (like you can with administrative units in Microsoft Entra ID).
 Many customers ask how they can subdelegate.
 For example, "create a DLP policy only for EU users."
-Today, if you have rights to a specific function in the Microsoft 365 Defender and Microsoft 365 Purview compliance portals, you have rights to everything covered by this function in the tenant.
+Today, if you have rights to a specific function in the Microsoft Defender XDR and Microsoft 365 Purview compliance portals, you have rights to everything covered by this function in the tenant.
 However, many policies have capabilities to target a subset of the environment (for example, "make these labels available only to these users").
 Proper governance and communication are a key component to avoid conflicts.
-Some customers choose to implement a "configuration as code" approach to address subdelegation in the Microsoft 365 Defender and Microsoft 365 Purview compliance portals.
+Some customers choose to implement a "configuration as code" approach to address subdelegation in the Microsoft Defender XDR and Microsoft 365 Purview compliance portals.
 Some specific services support subdelegation (see below).

 As stated earlier, many customers are looking to achieve a more granular delegation model.
 A common example: “Manage XYZ service only for Division X users and locations” (or some other dimension).
 The ability to do this depends on each service and is not consistent across services and capabilities.
 In-addition, each service may have a separate and unique RBAC model.
 Instead of discussing all of these models (it will take forever), I'm adding relevant links for each service.
 This list is not complete, but it will get you started.